nsubstitute/NSubstitute/docs/help/_posts/2010-01-01-getting-started.markdown

 calculator = Substitute.For<ICalculator>();
 {% endexamplecode %}

+⚠️ **Note**: NSubstitute will only work properly with interfaces or with `virtual` members of classes.
+Be careful substituting for classes with non-virtual members.
+See [Creating a substitute](/help/creating-a-substitute/#substituting_infrequently_and_carefully_for_classes) for more information.

 Now we can tell our substitute to return a value for a call:

 {% examplecode csharp %}